vadondaniel/kemono-peruse/README.md

 ### Handy launchers

 - `npm run dev:all` - boots both the proxy (`npm run proxy`) and the Vite dev server in one terminal.
-- `npm run host:all` - same as above but starts Vite with `--host` so phones/other devices on your LAN can connect.
+- `npm run dev:host:all` - same as above but starts Vite with `--host` so phones/other devices on your LAN can connect.
 - `npm run preview:all` - builds on `npm run preview` by also launching the proxy so you can test the production bundle locally.
+- `npm run preview:host:all` - launches the proxy plus `vite preview --host` so the built app is reachable from other devices on your network.
 - Windows shortcuts:
   - `run-dev.bat` (opens the dev URL from `.env` – default `http://localhost:5173` – then runs `npm run dev:all`)
-  - `run-host.bat` (same idea, but calls `npm run host:all` for LAN testing)
+  - `run-host.bat` (same idea, but calls `npm run dev:host:all` for LAN testing)
   - `build.bat` (runs `npm run build` inside `kemono-peruse`)
   - `run-built.bat` (opens the preview URL defined in `.env` – default `http://localhost:4173` – then runs `npm run preview:all` so the proxy and preview server start together)
+  - `run-built-host.bat` (same as above but runs `npm run preview:host:all`, making the built site reachable over LAN)

 #### Auto-starting on Windows

 Want Kemono Peruse to boot when Windows does?
-Create a shortcut to the batch file you prefer (`run-dev.bat` during development or `run-built.bat` after building), right-click the shortcut, choose **Properties**, and set **Run** to *Minimized*.
+Create a shortcut to the batch file you prefer (`run-dev.bat`, `run-built.bat`, or `run-built-host.bat`), right-click the shortcut, choose **Properties**, and set **Run** to *Minimized*.
 Press `Win + R`, type `shell:startup`, and drop the shortcut into the Startup folder.
-Windows will launch it in the background after you sign in, bringing up the proxy plus the UI (or built preview) automatically. (or you can delete the `start "" http://localhost:*` line if you don't want it to open the browser automatically)
+Windows will launch it in the background after you sign in, bringing up the proxy plus the dev UI or built preview automatically.
+(Delete the `start "" http://localhost:*` line inside the batch file if you don't want your browser to pop open.)

 ### Everyday use (built version, no dev server)

 1. Run `build.bat` once after updating the repo.
 This runs `npm run build` inside `kemono-peruse` and outputs the optimized bundle to `dist/`.
-2. Whenever you want to read Kemono, double-click `run-built.bat`.
-It:
+2. Whenever you want to read Kemono, double-click whichever launcher fits:
-   - opens your configured preview URL (default `http://localhost:4173`)
-   - runs `npm run preview:all`, which starts the proxy (`npm run proxy`) and serves the built bundle via `npm run preview`
+   - `run-built.bat` for local-only browsing.
+It opens your configured preview URL (default `http://localhost:4173`) and runs `npm run preview:all`, which starts the proxy plus `vite preview`.
+   - `run-built-host.bat` if you want phones/other devices on your LAN to connect.
+It opens the same URL and runs `npm run preview:host:all` (`vite preview --host`), so devices on the network can visit `http://<your-pc-ip>:<preview-port>`.
-3. Close the terminal when you are done; rerun `run-built.bat` next time.
+3. Close the terminal when you are done; rerun the same launcher next time.
 Rebuild only when you pull new changes or update .env settings for the preview server.

 ## How to use the app